DevCycleHQ/cli/docs/cleanup.md

 `dvc cleanup`
 =============

 Replace a DevCycle variable with a static value in the current version of your code.
+Currently only JavaScript is supported.

 * [`dvc cleanup KEY`](#dvc-cleanup-key)

 ## `dvc cleanup KEY`

 Replace a DevCycle variable with a static value in the current version of your code.
+Currently only JavaScript is supported.

 ```
 USAGE